jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 It kind off exposes the internals of addition.
 So I decided to delete it in favor of doing a full co-product instead.
-Doing this would break both multiplication and addition records, the proofs have to be redone,
+Doing this would break both multiplication and addition records, the proves have to be redone,
 I'm not even sure if it's possible.
 So there is definitely a cost.  [^real-engineering] However I like that design, it's more elegant because